-Active Start is one of two initiatives developed by Special Olympics Canada for young athletes, along with FUNdamentals (for children ages seven to twelve).
-Program leaders introduce children to the world of sport by developing fundamental movement skills like walking, running, jumping and balancing.
+Active Start, along with FUNdamentals, is one of two initiatives developed by Special Olympics Canada for young athletes.
+Active Start is a family-centred activity program for children with an intellectual disability ages 2-6.
+Through the program, children learn basic motor skills such as walking, running, jumping, balancing and throwing in a fun and safe environment.
 These skills provide support for everyday activities as well as a base for Special Olympics sports training and competition as athletes grow older.

 Age: Two to six

 Priority: Active participation for fun, development of physical literacy

 Objective: Develop play skills through movement and daily physical activity

 Skills: Walking, running, jumping and balancing, throwing, catching, kicking, striking etc.

 The rationale behind Active Start is that when children with an intellectual disability receive early instruction in basic motor skills and have the opportunity to experience ‘play,’ there is improvement in their physical, social and cognitive abilities.
 Active Start provides lessons for young athletes to learn about running, kicking, throwing and jumping, and then builds on these experiences from the program by providing parents/caregivers with educational information and resources that allows them to participate in similar activities in the home environment.